LeetLLM

 Continue to Hybrid Search: Dense + Sparse

 You now have the evidence, authorization, grounding, and release contract for a RAG service.
-Next you will upgrade its retrieval lane so exact identifiers and paraphrased policy questions both recover the right permitted evidence.
+Next you'll upgrade its retrieval lane so exact identifiers and paraphrased policy questions both recover the right permitted evidence.

 PreviousEvaluating AI Agents